Celebration

 Community

 The premier Day of the Dead event in San Diego County, Old Town San Diego’s Día de los Muertos, is designed to celebrate the history, culture, and heritage of the region.
-Old Town’s legacy has a predominance of Mexican, Spanish, and Native American, and as a general melting pot, makes it the best site in San Diego to hold this special and beloved celebration.
+San Diego’s legacy has a predominance of Mexican, Spanish, and Native American, cultures and as a general melting pot, makes it a special site to hold this beloved celebration.
+The Old Town San Diego’s

-Remember the Old Town San Diego’s Día de los Muertos is all about the history, culture, and heritage of the holiday.
-Through art, music, and ritual Día de los Muertos honors our ancestors and celebrates today’s community.
-The customs and culture are completely enveloped in the making of the altars, the food, music, decorations and crafts of the holiday.
-Enjoy!
+Día de los Muertos is now at Liberty Station and is more than ever about the history, culture, and heritage of the holiday.
+Through art, music, and ritual Día de los Muertos honors our ancestors and celebrates community.
+The customs and culture are completely enveloped in the making of the altars, and the traditions of the food, music, and crafts of the holiday.

 Rememberance

-makes!
 In the U.S. in the past generation, a Latin American family/religious ritual has been reinvented as a holiday of ethnic pride that builds bridges between new and settled immigrants, between Latinos and Anglos, and across cultural identity, consumerism, and political protest.”
 Michael Schudson, author of The Good Citizen: A History of American Public Life.